livingdocsIO/documentation/public/APIs/print_api.md

 </articleUpload>
 ```

-TODO how does an error response look like?

 ### Lifecycle - Status

 The status call bears a lot of importance.
 When a print article has been written or partly written its status in the print system may update.
 For example the article might be locked in the print system or it might have gone to the printing press.
 To know about such status changes, Livingdocs polls your middleware for status updates.
+Currently, Livingdocs will call `status` for the following actions:
+- when a preview is requested, i.e. whenever a user changes something in the text
+- before the user exports the article

 Livingdocs will send the following request.

 To:
 ```